protonemedia/laravel-splade-core/README.md

 ### Attribute Inheritance

-Just like regular Blade components, you may use the `$attributes` variable to inherit attributes passed to the component.
+Just like regular Blade Components, you may use the `$attributes` variable to inherit attributes passed to the component.
 This also works for `v-model`:

 Here's the template of the `<x-form>` component: